Fragaria virginiana: Disease and plant defense

 Disease, however, is not the only threat facing Fragaria virginiana.
-Herbivory is equally, if not more significant, impactful to the survival and reproduction of these plants.
-Unlike their industrial counterpart, Fragaria × ananassa, Fragaria virginiana is more commonly found in the wild, resulting in the uncontrolled consumption of the plant and its reproductive fruits by herbivores.
-The pests that feed on this plant include but are not limited to aphids, thrips, froghoppers and leafhoppers.
-Fascinatingly, Fragaria virginiana attracts its pests natural predator: parasitoid wasps.
+Herbivory is another significant threat to the survival and reproduction of these plants.
+Unlike their industrial counterpart Fragaria × ananassa, Fragaria virginiana is more commonly found in the wild, resulting in the uncontrolled consumption of the plant leaves, structural components, and reproductive fruits by herbivores.
+The herbivores that feed upon this plant include mammals such as bears, mice, elk, raccoons and pests/insects that include but are not limited to aphids, thrips, froghoppers and leafhoppers.
+Fascinatingly, Fragaria virginiana attracts its pests’ natural predator: parasitoid wasps.
 This, without the employment of any physical mechanisms, indirectly but effectively protects the plant from its consumers.

 Uses

-The berries are edible.
-A popular type called "Little Scarlet" is grown in Great Britain, having been imported from the United States in the early 1900s.
+Fragaria virginiana has many uses: erosion control in weak soils, ground coverage, medicinal treatments, and culinary purposes.

 In culture

-According to Iroquois mythology, the first strawberries grew out of Earth Woman's heart after she died giving birth to her twin sons, Sapling and Flint.
+According to Haudenosaunee mythology, the first strawberries grew out of Earth Woman's heart after she died giving birth to her twin sons, Sapling and Flint.

 According to Cherokee mythology, the first strawberries were created by The Sun to reunite the quarreling First Man and First Woman.
-The myth attempts to explain why the Eastern edge of old Cherokee territory in the Appalachian region was known for its rich abundance of strawberries and other fruits.
+The myth attempts to explain why the eastern edge of old Cherokee territory in the Appalachian region was known for its rich abundance of strawberries and other fruits.
 Because of the myth, strawberries are often kept in Cherokee households as a reminder to not argue and as a symbol of good luck.